 Michelle is survived by parents John and Karin Haag, husband Andy Howington, sisters Krysia and Tamara, niece Lydia, nephew Ezra, and a multitude of relatives, clients, and friends who were lucky to encounter her loving presence.
 In lieu of flowers, please donate to aarda.org or conservation.org.
 A memorial service will be held at the Unitarian Universalist Fellowship of Athens on Friday, November 22 at 3:00pm.

-To send flowers to Katharine's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Katharine Michelle Haag, please visit our floral store.